thiagoa/thiagoa.github.io/_posts/2014-11-07-too-many-private-methods.markdown

 <% end %>
 {% endhighlight %}

 That looks clean and good.
-The **by\_term** and **by\_status** parameters point to ActiveRecord scopes, related to the **@model** object.
-There is custom code in the backend responsible for securely performing searches, using those scopes - I will not show the code here for brevity purposes.
+The **by\_term** and **by\_status** parameters point to ActiveRecord scopes related to the **@model** object.
+There is some code in the backend responsible for securely performing searches using those scopes - I will not show the code here due to brevity purposes.

 Besides building the form fields, here are some additional requirements:

 - Each field must accept an **options** hash, just like the existing Rails form helpers.
-- It must automatically fill in each field value after submit, gracefully keeping up with the form state.
+- It must automatically fill in each field's value after submit, gracefully keeping up with the form state.
 - You are not required to pass a model, it is optional.
-The model can be used to help with building the form state, but the implementation must know how to search for the input's value attribute in other sources.
+The model can be used to help building the current form state, but the implementation must know other sources where to search for the input's value attribute.

 ## Coding our form builder